12 Best Spin Bowlers of All Time (updated for 2024)

 Of the current crop of mystery spin bowlers, South Africa’s Tabraiz Shamsi is arguably the most effective.
 He’s one of the few left arm wrist spinners which is very unusual in the modern game and it’s rare to see anyone with that action making a serious impact.

 Surprisingly, he only played two test matches between 2016 and 2018: He’s therefore seen as a one-day specialist but he has more to offer in all formats.
-Using stats up to and including India’s tour of South Africa in 2022, Shamsi had played 82 games at international level, taking 107 wickets.
+Using stats up to and including South Africa’s games against Afghanistan in 2024, Shamsi had played 123 games at international level, taking 167 wickets.

 You could say he’s a late developer but we can expect to see more impact from South Africa’s mystery man in the near future, and we think he definitely deserves to be among the best spin bowlers of all time.